margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for compassion expressed in Big House Church members
 * Grateful for memories of learning about the childhood and upbringing of Elvis and his experiences with the Black community in Mississippi
 * Grateful for a useful conversation on the Decalogue today
+* Grateful for recycling projects
+* Grateful for the design and size and space of cities
+* Grateful for art with trash
+* Grateful for signs in Starbucks "be nice to your barista"
+* Grateful for the people who write books
+* Grateful for all the people from Camp Nakanwa
+* Grateful for a new era, a new age
+* Grateful for pastors
+* Grateful for thoughts of other countries
+* Grateful for healing thoughts towards people
+* Grateful for the woman closing the store shop
+* Grateful for city views
+* Grateful for people singing their hearts out
+* Grateful for healers
+* Grateful for tears
+* Grateful for family lessons
+* Grateful for project management systems
+* Grateful for home decorations

 <br>